 If you’d like to enjoy fully immerse yourself in what Rome has to offer, we recommend you to arrive a few days before the trip or extend your trip.

 Italy is famous for its food, so be prepared to eat some of the best Italian food of your life!
 You’ll probably taste the most delicious pasta and pizza, and enjoy all types of pasta: tortellini, linguine, spaghetti, farfalle...etc.

-And all of the sauces, of course.
-Pizza is originally from Naples but you’ll be able to find it everywhere in Italy - and you'd be hard-pressed to find better.
+And all the sauces, of course.
+Pizza is originally from Naples but you’ll be able to find it everywhere in Italy--you'd be hard-pressed to find better.